jorenby/garmin-health-etl/README.md

   --source garmin-cli
 ```

-### Export PSV
+### `export-psv` — export to PSV

-This preserves the existing PSV header and column order from the legacy script.
+Preserves the existing PSV header and column order from the legacy script.

 ```bash
 uv run garmin-health-etl export-psv \